Commentary on the First Chapter of the Book of Daniel

 1. Nobody will know.
 Daniel was a thousand miles away from his parents.
 He was a thousand miles away from his teachers, who perhaps included Jeremiah.
 He was a thousand miles away from everyone he knew except a few boys his own age.
-How easy it would have been to buckle under and take the king’s food and drink!
+How easy it would have been to buckle under the king's orders and take the king's food and drink!
 But he was steadfast in doing right.
-How do we act when we are away from our Christian friends and acquaintances?
+How do we act when we are separated from our Christian friends and acquaintances?
 Do we lead a double life?

 Jesus furnishes a withering answer to the first excuse.